Morocco: Prehistory and antiquity

-Foundation and early Islamic era
+Foundation and dynasties

-The Muslim conquest of the Maghreb, which started in the middle of the 7th century, was achieved by the Umayyad Caliphate early into the following century.
-It brought both the Arabic language and Islam to the area.
-Although part of the larger Islamic Empire, Morocco was initially organized as a subsidiary province of Ifriqiya, with the local governors appointed by the Muslim governor in Kairouan.
+The Muslim conquest of the Maghreb that had begun during the mid-7th century was completed under the Umayyad Caliphate by 709.
+The caliphate introduced both Islam and the Arabic language to the area; this period also saw the beginning of a trend of Arab migration to the Maghreb which would last for centuries and effect a demographic shift in the region.
+While constituting part of the larger empire, Morocco was initially organised as a subsidiary province of Ifriqiya, with the local governors appointed by the Muslim governor in Kairouan.

 The indigenous Berber tribes adopted Islam, but retained their customary laws.
 They also paid taxes and tribute to the new Muslim administration.
 The first independent Muslim state in the area of modern Morocco was the Kingdom of Nekor, an emirate in the Rif Mountains.
 It was founded by Salih I ibn Mansur in 710, as a client state to the Umayyad Caliphate.
 After the outbreak of the Berber Revolt in 739, the Berbers formed other independent states such as the Miknasa of Sijilmasa and the Barghawata.

-According to medieval legend, Idris ibn Abdallah had fled to Morocco after the Abbasids' massacre of his tribe in Iraq.
-He convinced the Awraba Berber tribes to break their allegiance to the distant Abbasid caliphs in Baghdad and he founded the Idrisid dynasty in 788.
+The founder of the Idrisid dynasty and the great-grandson of Hasan ibn Ali, Idris ibn Abdallah, had fled to Morocco after the massacre of his family by the Abbasids in the Hejaz.
+He convinced the Awraba Berber tribes to break their allegiance to the distant Abbasid caliphs and he founded the Idrisid dynasty in 788.
 The Idrisids established Fes as their capital and Morocco became a centre of Muslim learning and a major regional power.
 The Idrisids were ousted in 927 by the Fatimid Caliphate and their Miknasa allies.
 After Miknasa broke off relations with the Fatimids in 932, they were removed from power by the Maghrawa of Sijilmasa in 980.

-Berber empires and dynasties

-From the 11th century onwards, a series of Berber dynasties arose.
+From the 11th century onward, a series of Berber dynasties arose.
 Under the Sanhaja Almoravid dynasty and the Masmuda Almohad dynasty, Morocco dominated the Maghreb, al-Andalus in Iberia, and the western Mediterranean region.
-From the 13th century onwards the country saw a massive migration of the Banu Hilal Arab tribes.
+From the 13th century onward the country saw a massive migration of the Banu Hilal Arab tribes.
 In the 13th and 14th centuries the Zenata Berber Marinids held power in Morocco and strove to replicate the successes of the Almohads through military campaigns in Algeria and Spain.
 They were followed by the Wattasids.
 In the 15th century, the Reconquista ended Muslim rule in Iberia and many Muslims and Jews fled to Morocco.
 Portuguese efforts to control the Atlantic sea trade in the 15th century did not greatly affect the interior of Morocco even though they managed to control some possessions on the Moroccan coast but not venturing further afield inland.